 Life insurers increasingly recognize that partnerships and ecosystems offer exciting potential for product innovation, improved customer experience, and revenue generation.
 Yet mapping an ecosystem strategy can be confusing.
 Read on to learn how your company can benefit from ecosystem thinking.

+Digital technology is upending processes, customer experiences, and business models in the life insurance industry.
+Tasks that have been traditionally handled with paper forms, in-person medical exams, and human interaction are now being simplified or eliminated through digital interfaces.
+Almost every touchpoint — from marketing and enrollment to claims and renewal — will be re-imagined.
+Tech startups and insurtechs are leading this industry transformation.
+Meanwhile, incumbent life insurers who initially viewed these high-tech entrants as threats, have warmed up to the idea of collaboration and partnerships.
+According to our 2020 research report conducted by Insurtech Insights, 66% of insurance companies are already partnering with non-insurers.
 By curating or connecting to a partner ecosystem, life insurers can offer a more compelling portfolio of services, including capabilities from adjacent industries, technology giants, and the emerging insurtech community.
 In the following Q&A style overview, we’ll offer an introduction to life insurance ecosystems, why we believe they will reshape the future of the industry, and how they can deliver more value to you and your customers.

 What is a life insurance ecosystem?